Did I tell you I quit the gym? Yeah. I joined one again quite a while ago, but have since quit.

 - Advanced: lift your right heel and perform the exercise, then lift your left heel.
 Or lift both at the same time.

 - Step 1: Lay down (stomach down) on the floor.
 Prop your body up by coming onto your toes and bending your elbows underneath you.
-Your butt should be down, back straight, head in alignment with your spine.
+Your butt should be down,

 - Step 2: Hold this position for the total amount of desired time.